budapest christmas markets christmas.co .uk 3

 How to visit the Budapest Christmas markets

-• Trains: There’s a marvellous train station in the centre and lots of trains from big European cities.
-However, it takes nearly 21 hours to travel by train from London to Budapest – with tickets costing around £127.
-Travellers will also need to make three changes.
+• Trains: There’s a marvellous train station in the centre of Budapest and lots of trains from big European cities.
+However, it takes nearly 21 hours to travel by train from London to Budapest with several changes so flying or, possibly, travelling by coach is best.

-• Bus: The bus journey takes longer at around 31 hours (the quickest journey we found was 28 hours) and tickets cost from £29 to £77 – depending on the website you use.
+• Bus: The bus journey takes longer at around 32 hours (the quickest journey we found was 28 hours) and we found a ticket for £108 on Flixbus at a peak time in December.

 Where to stay in Budapest

-We found that Budapest offers travellers a great range of quality accommodation – we used Booking.com – at cheap prices.
+We found that Budapest offers travellers a great range of quality accommodation – we used Booking.com for checking for the best prices (Note: Christmas.co.uk might earn a commission if you book with them).

 If you don’t know Budapest, look at accommodation in these areas for easy access to the markets: